track02/Scheme---SICP/Notes.md

 The resulting procedure object is returned and bound to `W1` in the global environment as this is where the `define` is being evaluated `(define W1 (make-withdraw 100))`.

 `W1` is bound to the result of evaluating `(make-withdraw 100)` and `make-withdraw` itself evaluates to a procedure object due to the λ-expression within its body.
 As `make-withdraw` is evaluated in a new environment `E1` the resulting procedure object points to this environment.
-This resulting procedure object is the returned back to the global environment and bount to `W1`.
+This resulting procedure object is then returned back to the global environment and bount to `W1`.